uloamaka/DreamEvents/v7/README.md

-# YomaEvents
+# DreamEvents

 An event planning website using Node.js web application.

-Overall, this my project is an event planning website built using Node.js that would provide a comprehensive platform for users to book an event, while the organization plan, organize, and manage events from start to finish.
+Overall, this project is an event planning website built using Node.js that would provide a comprehensive platform for users to book an event, while the organization plan, organize, and manage events from start to finish.
 The use of Node.js would provide the website with the flexibility, scalability, and performance needed to handle large amounts of data and traffic.

 featuring =>
 **User/organization authentication**: The website would allow users to create an account and log in to access their event planning dashboard.

-**Event creation**: Users would be able to create events by adding details such as the event name, date, time, location, and type.
+**Event creation**: Users would be able to create events by adding details such as the event name, date, time, location, and type to the contact form.

 **Budgeting and expense tracking**: Users would be able to set a budget for their event and track expenses, including vendor costs, venue fees, and other expenses related to the event.